 You are responsible for your own equipment & safety.
 Always make verbal contact with official fire safeties before entering the fire circle.
 DO NOT light up without a safety.

 Anyone under the influence of alcohol, “say no,” to the fire circle, for the safety of yourself & others.
 The use of alcohol, or any substance, is discouraged.

-Recommended fuels are white gas (Coleman's Camp Fuel is a well-known brand) and lamp oil.
-You are responsible for being knowledgeable about a fuel you use.
+Recommended fuels are white gas (Coleman's Camp Fuel is a well-known brand) and ultra pure lamp oil (UPLO).
+You are responsible for being knowledgeable about the fuel you use.

 There will be ONE designated fueling station, located a safe distance away from the fire circle.
 Public dip cans will be available, containing white gas, lamp oil, and 50/50.
 We ask that you donate fuel you bring to the station.